bwtakacy/zha/README.md

 # zha

-zha is a small python library for fullfilling high availability to an arbitary program. zha leverages Apache ZooKeeper and its python bindings Kazoo.
+zha is a small python library that delivers high availability to an arbitary program. zha leverages Apache ZooKeeper and its python bindings kazoo, and is inspired from Apache Hadoop(ZKFC).

 This project is WIP, no stable release yet.

 ## Concepts

 - Small and Handy
-- Reliable
+- Well documented
 - Customizable

 ## Install